-See AITSL Website; Beyond PD: Professional Learning for Teachers in High Performing Systems; & Beyond PD toolkit (Learning First, 2016) for further elaboration and other ideas to consider - www.ncee.org/beyondpd.
+for Teachers in High Performing Systems; & Beyond PD toolkit (Learning First, 2016) ww.ncee.org/beyondpd.

-Build opportunities into common schedules for teachers to work together to jointly plan and problem solve with the focus on improving practice to better align with learner needs and key interventions.
+s to work together to jointly plan and problem solve with the focus on improving ventions.

-In order to make collaborative practice work, Hattie suggests that collaborative PLCs tend to need an additional factor (a person or process) to challenge problematic beliefs, test the efficacy of competing ideas and ground discussions in student outcomes.
-This may include inviting an external expert to ensure the teaching practice is continually linked to student outcomes as well as challenging entrenched beliefs and uncovering existing blind spots.

-Marzano (2018) has outlined conditions for success for professional learning communities and collaborative team time, which include:
+ggests that collaborative PLCs tend to need an additional factor (a person or process) mpeting ideas and ground discussions in student outcomes.
+This may include inviting ontinually linked to student outcomes as well as challenging entrenched beliefs and professional learning communities and collaborative team time, which include: n with the school's strategic plan and key initiatives ecome teams pport as needed.